 It’s much more likely that insurance will cover in-office clear aligner treatments like Invisalign and ClearCorrect.
 Reach out to your provider to see which offices are in your network and ask how much they will be contributing.

-At-home aligners are covered less frequently, but it’s not impossible.
+Plans offer coverage for at-home aligners less frequently, but it’s not impossible.
 Some home aligner services have partnerships with certain insurance providers to partially cover their treatment.
 You’ll want to check with your insurance provider, as well as the at-home aligner company, to find out.
 Even if your home aligners aren’t covered at all, the much lower price might still make them more affordable than their in-office counterparts.

 Some companies offer package deals on their retainers or have programs that send a discounted retainer in the mail every six months.
 Be sure to determine your provider’s retainer prices before you start treatment, since this expense is ongoing and can add up over time.